akasal/Duino_AVR_Miner_restarter/README.md

 Requirements:

 1- Enter the amount of time between miner restarts in Duino_AVR_Miner_restarter.cfg with a text editor in seconds.
-The default is 1800 second (30 minutes).
+The default is 1800 seconds (30 minutes).

 2- Run this from the same folder containing AVR_Miner.exe (it relies on being relatively next to the miner)